FOOD SC 3550WT - Brewing Technology & Beer Production III

-Course Code FOOD SC 3550WT Course Brewing Technology & Beer Production III Coordinating Unit School of Agriculture, Food and Wine Term Semester 1 Level Undergraduate Location/s Waite Campus Units 3 Contact Up to 6 hours per week Available for Study Abroad and Exchange N Prerequisites CHEM 1100 or 1101, CHEM 1200 or 1201, BIOLOGY 1101 or 1401 or 1001, BIOLOGY 1202 or equivalent Restrictions Available to Bachelor of Viticulture and Oenology and Bachelor of Applied Biology students only Course Description Brewing Technology and Beer Production III will offer students a comprehensive introduction to the science and technology underpinning the composition and manufacture of beer.
+Course Code FOOD SC 3550WT Course Brewing Technology & Beer Production III Coordinating Unit Food Science Term Semester 1 Level Undergraduate Location/s Waite Campus Units 3 Contact Up to 6 hours per week Available for Study Abroad and Exchange N Prerequisites (CHEM 1100 or CHEM 1101 or CHEM 1611), (CHEM 1200 or CHEM1201 or CHEM 1621), (BIOLOGY 1101 or BIOLOGY 1401 or BIOLOGY 1001), BIOLOGY 1202 Restrictions Available to Bachelor of Viticulture and Oenology and Bachelor of Applied Biology students only Course Description Brewing Technology and Beer Production III will offer students a comprehensive introduction to the science and technology underpinning the composition and manufacture of beer.
 Students will gain a detailed theoretical understanding of the role of the raw ingredients of beer production (water, fermentable materials, flavouring materials, yeasts and bacteria) and the processes by which these are used in beer formulation and creation.
 Through participation in sensory classes, compulsory visits to industrial sites including maltings and large and small-scale breweries, and practical exercises in brewing at small and intermediate scales, students will become familiar with all aspects of beer production, and be able to design, brew and evaluate beers.

 Course Coordinator: Dr Richard Muhlack

 The full timetable of all activities for this course can be accessed from Course Planner.